-If you are new to vaping, we have a great guide covering the basics of clearomizers vs cartomizers vs atomizers and an awesome vaping glossary to help get you started.
+If you are new to vaping, we have some great guides covering the basics to help get you started, including a breakdown of clearomizer vs cartomizer vs atomizer and an awesome vaping glossary.
 Then down below you’ll find our chart of clearomizers and analysis that will help you decide which clearomizer is best for you.

 We all have our own personal preferences on what makes a good clearomizer, and choosing the right one for you is very important.
 We are happy to do everything we can to help.
 Be sure to use the tables sort feature to quickly compare and review the top clearomizers.
 If you find the chart useful, share it with other vapers!